panimalarponnurangam/Ex.No.2/README.md

 - Tone & Coherence (Natural language quality)

 ## Procedure:
-.Standardized prompts were created across 5 types.
+- Standardized prompts were created across 5 types.
-2.Each was entered into all 5 AI platforms.
+- Each was entered into all 5 AI platforms.
-3.Responses were collected and evaluated by 3 human reviewers using a 1–5 rating scale for each metric.
+- Responses were collected and evaluated by 3 human reviewers using a 1–5 rating scale for each metric.
-4.Averages were calculated and compared across models.
+- Averages were calculated and compared across models.

 # Prompt Types Explained: